pardahlman/PainlessHttp/README.md

 # PainlessHttp

-A Http client that is so easy to use that it wont ever give you any headache!
+No external libraries!
+No over engineered method signatures!
+No uber verbose setup!
+Just a HTTP client that is so easy to use that it won’t ever give you any headache!

-PainlessHttp supports:

 * ``GET``, ``POST``, ``PUT`` and ``DELETE``
 * Plugable serializers
 * No external references to NuGets (_or any other libraries for that matter!_)

-Getting typed medata async has never been easier
+Getting typed metadata async has never been easier

 ```csharp
 	var client = new HttpClient("http://localhost:1337/");